ccsosa/Gap-analysis-curriculum-of-an-online-lesson-for-gap-analysis/README.md

 - Curation of environmental information:

 Given that gap analysis requires the production of a Species Distribution model, the use of a set of predictors representing environmental conditions is required.
-Here, spatial predictors can be obtained as follows:
+Learners must consider that a Crop Wild Relatives Gap Analysis is mainly focused on the use of environmental data, whereas the Landraces Gap Analysis uses a blend of environmental and human factor predictors that are already available in the LGA toolbox.
+Spatial predictors can be obtained as follows:

   Web resources:
   - [Worldclim.org](Worldclim.org)